 Developed by a team of Carnegie Mellon University interaction and product designers, the Hug and the SenseChair are robotic product prototypes designed to improve the quality of life for the world’s growing elderly population.
 The Hug, which looks like a 16-inch pillow, uses vibrations and heat, light and sound signals to mimic human interaction (such as a child's hug) and is designed to augment phone calls and ultimately help the elderly communicate more meaningfully with distant family members.
 The SenseChair is equipped to sense, monitor, stimulate, interact and communicate with the sitter.
 The products will go on show in New York this week.

-« Back to Hug and SenseChair Robotic Prototypes
+Read the full article: Hug and SenseChair Robotic Prototypes